IMADE3D/JellyBox/README.md

+⚠️ **GitHub Mangles Zip Export.**

+> Do NOT download the project as a .zip if you want to use the 3mf Cura Project files.
+Github mangles the files and they will not work.
+Download the individual 3mf files from their pages or use git clone instead.

 # JellyBOX Files

 Here you can find the JellyBox 3D Printer source files so you can **print spare parts**, or **modify the printer to your liking**!